Full oversight

 Summary of project results

 The project included a public awareness campaign and monitoring and advocacy activities.
-The campaign under the slogan ''Eavesdropping as it looks'' reached several million people through radio spots, video spots and other media materials.
-The petition calling on the authorities to legally solve the problem of uncontrolled surveillance was supported by 5,000 people and 20 social organisations.
-One of the activities was a happening addressed to male and female parliamentarians to draw their attention to the problem of surveillance.
-In parallel, the Grantee conducted monitoring of legislative changes and advocacy activities, as part of which it prepared 6 opinions and analyses, influencing the shape of adopted legislation, such as the establishment of the Central Office for Combating Cybercrime or the Homeland Defence Act.
+The campaign ''Eavesdropping as it looks'' reached several million people through radio spots, video spots and other media materials.
+A petition calling on the authorities to take legislative measures to solve the problem of uncontrolled surveillance was supported by 5,000 people and 20 social organisations.
+One of the activities was a happening addressed to parliamentarians to draw their attention to the problem of surveillance.
+In parallel, the Project Promoter conducted monitoring of legislative changes and advocacy activities, as part of which it prepared six opinions and analyses, influencing the shape of adopted legislation, such as the establishment of the Central Office for Combating Cybercrime or the Homeland Defense Act.

-As a result of the project, public support for the introduction of control over services increased.
-Advocacy efforts have made a real contribution to changing or stopping legislation that is unfavourable to male and female citizens.
-In addition, the impact of the project has been strengthened by the revelation of the scandal involving the use of Pegasus spyware by the services.
-Undoubtedly, the demand for control over the services is more present in the public debate and is a point of reference for both active male and female citizens and decision-makers, as exemplified by the support of the Project Promoters''s demands by all opposition parties.
+As a result of the project, public support for the introduction of control over security services increased.
+Advocacy efforts truly helped to change or stop legislation that was unfavourable to citizens.
+In addition, the project had even greater impact due to the revelations in the scandal concerning the use of Pegasus spyware by the security services.
+Undoubtedly, the demand for control over security services is more present in public debate and is a point of reference for active e citizens and decision-makers, as exemplified by the support of the Project Promoter''s demands by all opposition parties.

 Information on the projects funded by the EEA and Norway Grants is provided by the Programme and Fund Operators in the Beneficiary States, who are responsible for the completeness and accuracy of this information.